openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/qcalerts.md

 ![QC Alerts](../../../img/features/analytics/dashboard/qc_alerts.png)
 *Fig. Navigate the QC Alerts section from the drop-down list under the Statistics button*

-In this page, you can view all the QC alerts based on the **QC Rules** set by the course administrators.
-QC rules are a set of rules that are defined by the course administrators for their respective courses.
+In this page, you can view all the QC alerts based on the **QC Rules** set by the platform administrators.
+QC rules are a set of rules that are defined by the platform administrators for all the courses.
 Further details about the QC rules are mentioned in the page below.
 In the image shown below, you will find the list of QC alerts listed according to the specific QC rules along with its severity and status for a particular course.

 ![QC Alerts 1](../../../img/features/analytics/dashboard/qc_alerts_details.png)